Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 2 -

-Region 2 has also seen a slow and steady decrease of COVID-19 positivity rates over the past week, hitting a peak at 17% but dropping to 16.1% as of Wednesday.
+Region 2 has also seen a slow and steady decrease of COVID-19 positivity rates over the past week, dropping to 14.7% as of Friday -- 0.4% lower from one day prior.

-Hospital admissions in the region have seen a steady increase in recent days, with just 29% of hospital beds available and 26% of ICU beds.
+Hospital admissions increased slightly Friday to 57, which is one of the highest in the state.
+According to the latest data, 33% of hospital beds available and 23% of ICU beds.

 Counties in Region 2 include Bureau, Fulton, Grundy, Henderson, Henry, Kendall, Knox, LaSalle, Livingston, Marshall, McDonough, McLean, Mercer, Peoria, Putnam, Rock Island, Stark, Tazewell, Warren and Woodford.